Data-Rep-MERN-Application/lab_nine/README.md

 ---

-## Key Points

-1. **Server-Side Validation**: Ensure the movie exists before deleting it.
-2. **Error Handling**: Handle potential errors, such as network issues or invalid movie IDs.
-3. **Code Modularity**: Pass the `Reload` function as a prop to maintain clean and reusable components.

----

 By the end of this lab, your application will support deleting movies and dynamically updating the UI.
 Commit and push your work to GitHub after completing the implementation.